Siddharth862/Weather-app/README.md

 This project is open-source and available under the MIT License.

 ## Contact
-For any queries or suggestions, feel free to contact [Your Name] at your.email@example.com.
+For any queries or suggestions, feel free to contact Siddharth Gupta at sgkumar6300@gmail.com .